(CNN) — Mexico City began as the home of an ancient empire and grew into a massive, modern metropolis.

 One big perk of having so many people in the same place: It's easy to set a record if you can persuade enough of them to do the same thing at the same time.

-2. Gays and lesbians are welcome.
+2. Gays and lesbians are welcome

 For years, Latin America's deep-rooted ties to the Roman Catholic Church meant much of the region tended to take a more conservative tack when it came to homosexuality.
 But that's started to shift in recent years, and Mexico City has been at the forefront.

-3. You might have heard about the smog.
+3. The smog?
 They're working on it.

 Tony meets journalist Anabel Hernandez, target of death threats from Mexican drug cartels, at an undisclosed location.